-- Persons displaced by emergency or major disaster declarations as designated by FEMA, State or Local Government Officials.
+designated by FEMA, State or Local Government Officials.
+Displaced families will be given the highest priority designated by FEMA, State or Local Government Officials.
 Displaced families will be given the highest priority on the HCV waiting list.
 AHA will follow guidance established by HUD, FEMA, State and Local officials.
-(50 points) - 2.
+(50 points) 2.
 Homeless Households referred by partnering homeless service providers.
 These households will have to meet HUD's definition of homelessness and be referred to AHA by a homeless service provider whom has executed a Memorandum of Understanding with AHA to assist in the applicants housing search and provide supportive services.
 The number of applicants that may qualify for this preference is determined by management annually and is contingent upon funding.
-(15 points) See Chapter 7 for more information - 3.
+(15 points) See Chapter 7 for more information 3.
 Individuals ready to exit institutional care.
-Five (5) housing choice vouchers are set aside for the Money follows the Person Program (6 points) - 4.
-Families that have been terminated from the HCV Program, had their voucher rescinded, or been placed back on the wait list due to insufficient program funding, (3 points) - 5. households whose Head, Co-head or Spouse are elderly (62 and over), and/or disabled according to HUD guidelines (2 points) - 6.
-AHA will set aside 50 Housing Choice Vouchers for the targeted funding of the Mainstream Voucher Program.
-These 50 vouchers will be targeted to assist families with at least one non-elderly person with disabilities transitioning out of institutional and other segregated settings, at serious risk of institutionalization, homeless, or at risk of being homeless.
-When any of the 50 vouchers set aside for the Mainstream Program are available AHA will pull applicants from the HCV Wait List that fit the designated preference.
+Five (5) housing choice vouchers are set aside for the Money follows the Person Program (6 points) 4.
+Families that have been terminated from the HCV Program, had their voucher rescinded, or been placed back on the wait list due to insufficient program funding, (3 points) 5. households whose Head, Co-head or Spouse are elderly (62 and over), funding, (3 points) 5. households whose Head, Co-head or Spouse are elderly (62 and over), and/or disabled and/or disabled according to HUD guidelines (2 points) 6.
+AHA will set aside 150 Housing Choice Vouchers for the targeted funding of the Mainstream Voucher Program.
+These 150 vouchers will be targeted to assist families with at least one non-elderly person with disabilities transitioning out of institutional and other segregated settings, at serious risk of institutionalization, homeless, or at risk of being homeless, previously experienced homelessness and currently a client in a permanent supportive housing or rapid rehousing project.
+When any of the 150 vouchers set aside for the Mainstream Program are available AHA will pull applicants from the HCV Wait List that fit the designated preference.
 See Chapter 7 for appropriate definitions and verifications.
-(25 points)

-The preferences will be applied as the need arises to comply with Federal requirements.
+(25 points) The preferences will be applied as the need arises to comply with Federal requirements.